 The weight alone is one factor, but there have been lots of new manufacturing methods to also consider.
 Through lots of experimentation, we came to introduce the orbital welding process.

 Can you tell us a bit more about this process?

 So we buy castings or parts ready to weld, then we have a socket joint and special equipment to weld all around it automatically.
 We get to take advantage of automation here, but we also look at where manual welding can be useful as well.

-I think my favourite memory has to be the first time we built bikes on the production line.
+I think my favorite memory has to be the first time we built bikes on the production line.
 As you're really close to the project you see all the flaws, but then you show the product to other people and it's so refreshing to get their reactions.